 Advertisement

 Underneath 110 William Street in Lower Manhattan, an underground hallway that leads to one of the more underutilized entrances to Fulton Street station is home to Voyager Espresso, a tiny coffee shop that in-the-know New Yorkers love.
 It is definitely hard to find — you can find it from the particular John Street exit of the subway or by going through a door in the lobby of the building and heading down.

-The coffee shop roasts its own beans, serves drinks in flasks and bottles, and has a pretty extensive menu of tasty sandwiches (soft boiled egg tomato arugula toast, peanut butter honey arugula toast, and avocado toast), breakfast foods, even a ginseng chicken soup.
+The coffee shop roasts its own beans, serves drinks in flasks and bottles, and has a pretty extensive menu of tasty sandwiches (soft-boiled egg tomato arugula toast, peanut butter honey arugula toast, and avocado toast), breakfast foods, even a ginseng chicken soup.

 2. Postcrypt Coffee House at Columbia

-Postcrypt Coffeehouse features a variety of up-and-coming folk and acoustic acts, as well as hot drinks.
-Postcrypt hosts acoustic acts every Friday and Saturday as well as a monthly open mic night.
-The venue is often crowded, so get there early if you plan on going to a show!
 According to the Postcrypt website, “John chose the name for the new hangout from an important work of one of his favorite philosophers, Soren Kierkegaard’s Concluding Unscientific Postscript.
 John abbreviated the first two words as “C.U.” (also a common abbreviation for Columbia University), and changed the spelling of the third word to Postcrypt to reflect the location of the coffeehouse in the “crypt” of the church.”
 Much of the original decor still remains.
+The coffee shop closes for the summer.

 3. Swedish Seamans Church Coffee Shop

 Tucked in Midtown with a facade of stained glass windows is a church founded for Swedish seamen that has a cozy secret: a hidden coffee shop.
 The Swedish Seamens Church is a descendant of the floating churches that once dotted the Manhattan waterfront, founded in the heyday of Swedish emigration to the United States.
 As soon as you enter the church, you will see the library, which is located in a double-height space that shows off the impressive stained glass windows.
-Wooden bookshelves line the walls and a staircase leads up to a mezzanine level balcony with metal railings that keeps the space feeling open.
+Wooden bookshelves line the walls and a staircase leads up to a mezzanine-level balcony with metal railings that keep the space feeling open.
 Modern light fixtures hang above round tables that are used for studying, meeting, and eating.

 4. Coffee Shop on Top of Sotheby’s

-The Sant Ambroeus chain operates a coffee shop atop Sotheby’s Auction House, which opened its new redesigned galleries in May of this year.
+The Sant Ambroeus chain operates a coffee shop atop Sotheby’s Auction House, which opened new redesigned galleries in 2019.
 This makes visiting Sotheby’s feel like a museum experience rather than a roped-off auction experience.
-Sant Ambroeus brings Italian espressos and cappucinos, along with a menu of pastries, paninis, home-baked rolls, juices.
-You can also get beer, wine and cocktails.
-There is both indoor and outdoor seating on the wraparound terrace

 5. Norwegian Coffee Shop

-Like the Swedish Seaman’s Church, the Norwegian Seaman’s Church, located at 317 E 52nd street, has its own coffee shop in the back of the sanctuary, and you don’t need to be Norwegian or religious to enjoy it.
-The cafe serves tea, coffee and Norwegian waffles, along with soft drinks.
-The waffle plus tea or coffee combination is $3, with sugar and jam as topping.
-You serve yourself on a fun platter with a built-in spot for your coffee cup, featuring the monogram of the church.
-Once a month, they serve a buffet lunch featuring Norwegian delicacies.
-Adding to the coziness, there’s a brick fireplace (non-functional) and a grandfather clock.
+Like the Swedish Seaman’s Church, the Norwegian Seaman’s Church, located at 317 E 52nd Street, has its own coffee shop in the back of the sanctuary, and you don’t need to be Norwegian or religious to enjoy it.
+The cafe serves tea, coffee, and Norwegian waffles, along with soft drinks.
+The waffle plus tea or coffee combination is $3, with sugar and jam as a topping.

 6. ProjectFIND Coffeehouse in the Holy Cross Church

 This coffeehouse is a bit different from the rest: Project FIND‘s Coffeehouse is a senior center, located in the undercroft of midtown’s Holy Cross Church.
-It provides breakfast and lunch and coffee free for seniors five days a week, and also offers health and wellness activities.
+It provides breakfast lunch and coffee free for seniors five days a week and also offers health and wellness activities.
 Located at 331 West 42nd Street, between 8th and 9th avenues, it also provides a Thursday meal program and a take-away meal program for vulnerable individuals.
+The coffeehouse offers plenty of volunteer opportunities, which can be found here.

-Next, check out 10 of NYC’s coziest coffee shops.
+Next, check out 10 of NYC’s coziest coffee shops

+Advertisement